GreenIron/FAA-NLP-Project/README.md

 # A NLP project on FAA documents

 ## Abstract
-This is a personal NLP project dealing with FAA documentation: use case definition, data source identification, data collection, data cleaning, data mining, RAG and LLM fine-tuning.
+This is an in-work personal NLP project dealing with FAA documentation: use case definition, data source identification, data collection, data cleaning, data mining, RAG and LLM fine-tuning.

 # Introduction